Please click the links below for handouts that are very helpful in answering most financial aid questions that you may have:

 Please contact Student Financial Services at 256-331-5364 and they will help you determine what options are available to you for summer semester.

 For all refund questions, please reference the BankMobile Disbursements Refund page.

 If I withdraw from a class how will it affect my financial aid?

-Withdrawing before the freeze date (10 working business days after the first day of class) or completely withdrawing from the College before the 60% date could cause your award to decrease, thereby possibly making you owe money to the college.
+Withdrawing before the freeze date or completely withdrawing from the College before the 60% date could cause your award to decrease, thereby possibly making you owe money to the college.
 Withdrawing from classes will also affect your SAP, potentially causing you to lose your financial aid eligibility.
 It is best to talk with someone in the Financial Aid Office before you withdraw from a class or completely withdraw.

 Why does my eligibility status show Warning?